-Where an individual (or married couple) have two or more residences, only one residence at any one time can be treated as the main home for exemption.
+Where an individual (or married couple) has two or more residences, only one residence at any one time can be treated as the main home for exemption.
 This is done by an election.
-Provided a particular residence has been the main home at some time, then generally the last 18 months of ownership is exempt.
-This applies even if another residence has now become the main home during this time.
+Provided a particular residence has been the main residence at some time, then generally the last nine months of ownership is exempt.
+This applies even if another residence has become the main residence during this time.

-Joe has a house in Luton which is his principal private residence, which he has owned for eight years.
+Joe's house in Luton is his principal private residence, which he has owned for eight years.
 Fed up with commuting he buys a flat in central London and elects for this to be his main residence.
 Exactly five years later he sells his home in Luton.

-The Luton home is exempt for the first eight years whilst he was living in it and for the last 18 months because, even though he had another home which was his main residence during this time, the last 18 months is always exempt provided the home in question qualified as the main residence at some point.
+The Luton home is exempt for the first eight years whilst he was living in it and for the last nine months because, even though he had another home which was his main residence during this time, the last nine months is always exempt provided the home in question qualified as the main residence at some point.

-9.5/13 of the gain on the Luton home will be exempt from CGT.
-Upon the eventual sale of the flat the whole of that gain will also be exempt.
-The main residence exemption can be complex and often causes a good deal of misunderstanding.
+8.75/13 of the gain on the Luton home will be exempt from CGT.
+Upon the eventual sale of the flat the whole of that qain will also be exempt.

+The main residence exemption can be complex.
 Please contact us for further advice before making transactions in property.